-You will never find your worth in another human being — you find it in yourself, and then you will attract those who are worthy of your energy.
+You won’t find your worth entirely in someone else — you find it in yourself, and then you will attract those who are worthy of your energy.

 Sometimes we try to show the world we are flawless in hopes that we will be liked and accepted by everyone, but we can’t please everyone and we shouldn’t try.
 The beauty of us lies in our vulnerability, our complex emotions, and our authentic imperfections.
 When we embrace who we are and decide to be authentic, instead of who we think others want us to be, we open ourselves up to real relationships, real happiness, and real success.

-There is no need to put on an act every day.
-There is no need to pretend to be someone you’re not.
-You have nothing to continuously prove, because…
+There’s no need to put on an act every day this year.
+There’s no need to pretend to be someone you’re not.
+You have nothing to continuously prove.
+And if you catch yourself doing so, remind yourself…

-1. It’s important to honor your feelings and boundaries.
+1. It’s imperative to honor your own boundaries.

 When you run into someone who discredits you, disrespects you, or treats you poorly for no apparent reason at all, don’t consume yourself with trying to change them or win their approval.
 And be sure not to leave any space in your heart to hate them.
 Simply give yourself some healthy space and let karma deal with the things they say and do, because any bit of time you spend on these people will be wasted, and any bit of hate and aggravation in your heart will only hurt you in the end.

-2. Most people worth impressing just want you to be yourself.
+2. The people worth impressing want you to be yourself.

 In the long run it’s better to be loathed for who you are than loved for who you are not.
 In fact, the relationships that often work well in the long run are the ones that make you a better person without changing you into someone other than yourself, and without preventing you from outgrowing the person you used to be.
 So let others take you as you are, or not at all.
 Speak your truth even if your voice shakes!